Solemnity of Mary, Mother of God

-The Eastern Orthodox Church, Traditional Catholics, Anglican Communion and the Lutheran Church observe the Feast of the Circumcision of Christ on 1 January.
+Traditional Catholics, the Lutheran Church and the Anglican Communion, observe the Feast of the Circumcision of Christ on 1 January.
 In the Traditional Catholic calendar and Western Rite Vicariate of the Antiochian Orthodox Church is a feast of the Motherhood of the Blessed Virgin Mary on 11 October.

 Significance

 The feast is a celebration of Mary being the mother of Jesus.
 The English title "Mother of God" is a literal translation of the Latin title Mater Dei, which in turn is a rendering of the Greek title Θεοτόκος (Theotokos), meaning "Bearer of God" dogmatically adopted by the First Council of Ephesus (431) as an assertion of the divinity of Christ.